-In connection with this offering, we intend to adopt the 2016 Equity Incentive Award Plan (2016 Plan), which will be effective upon the closing of this offering.
-The principal purpose of the 2016 Plan is to attract, retain and motivate selected employees, consultants and directors through the granting of stockbased compensation awards and cash-based performance bonus awards.
-The material terms of the 2016 Plan, as it is currently contemplated, are summarized below
+In connection with this offering, we adopted a 2016 Equity Incentive Award Plan (2016 Plan), which will be effective immediately prior to the consummation of this offering.
+The principal purpose of the 2016 Plan is to attract, retain and motivate selected employees, consultants and directors through the granting of stock-based compensation awards and cash-based performance bonus awards.
+The material terms of the 2016 Plan, are summarized below.

 Share Reserve.
-Under the 2016 Plan, an aggregate of shares of our common stock will be initially reserved for issuance pursuant to a variety of stock-based compensation awards, including stock options, stock appreciation rights (SARS), restricted stock awards, restricted stock unit awards, deferred stock awards, dividend equivalent awards, stock payment awards and performance awards.
-The number of shares initially reserved for issuance or transfer pursuant to awards under the 2016 Plan will be increased by (1) the number of shares represented by awards outstanding under our 2014 Plan that are forfeited or lapse unexercised following the effective date up to a maximum of shares and (2) an annual increase on the first day of each fiscal year beginning in 2017 and ending in 2026, equal to the lesser of (a) (%) of the shares of common stock outstanding (on an as-converted basis) on the last day of the immediately preceding fiscal year and (b) such smaller number of shares of stock as determined by our board of directors; provided, however, that no more than shares of stock may be issued upon the exercise of incentive stock options.
+Under the 2016 Plan, an aggregate of 3,051,750 shares of our common stock will be initially reserved for issuance pursuant to a variety of stock-based compensation awards, including stock options, stock appreciation rights (SARS), restricted stock awards, restricted stock unit awards, deferred stock awards, dividend equivalent awards, stock payment awards and performance awards.
+The number of shares initially reserved for issuance or transfer pursuant to awards under the 2016 Plan will be increased by (1) the number of shares represented by awards outstanding under our 2014 Plan that are forfeited or lapse unexercised following the effective date up to a maximum of 1,136,229 shares and (2) an annual increase on the first day of each fiscal year beginning in 2017 and ending in 2026, equal to the lesser of (a) four percent (4%) of the shares of common stock outstanding (on an as-converted basis) on the last day of the immediately preceding fiscal year and (b) such smaller number of shares of stock as determined by our board of directors; provided, however, that no more than 15,000,000 (subject to stock splits, dividends, recapitalizations and the like) shares of stock may be issued upon the exercise of incentive stock options.